MicrosoftDocs/Viva/Teams-insights/viva-insights-home.md

 This feature offers a one-minute "breathing break" animated experience that you can use as often as you want during your workday.
 To start it, select **Start**.

-### Microsoft To-Do
+### Microsoft To Do

-This card shows tasks that are in your **To-Do** list that are due today or for which a reminder for today has been set.
-Select **All To-Do tasks for today** to open the Tasks app in Teams.
-For more information, see [Microsoft To-Do](https://todosupport.helpshift.com/a/microsoft-to-do/?p=web).
+This card shows tasks that are in your **To Do** list that are due today or for which a reminder for today has been set.
+Select **All To Do tasks for today** to open the Tasks app in Teams.
+For more information, see [Microsoft To Do](https://todosupport.helpshift.com/a/microsoft-to-do/?p=web).

 ## Related topics